sktedro/chord_mate_ai/README.md

 To generate the training data, you first need chords to generate it from.
 Chords are `.wav` or `.mp3` files containing a sound of a chord, while the files name represents the chord.
-Amount of instruments, duplicatet notes in a chord, ... can vary
+Amount of instruments, duplicate notes in a chord, ... can vary

 I strongly recommend the midi-js-soundfonts note dataset.
 For my purposes, I